Hate Crime is any offence or incident committed against

 It is an act motivated by someone's prejudice towards another

-person because of his or her age, disability, gender identity,
+person because of their age, disability, gender identity, race,

 Acts of Hate Crime